This is a quick guide to help you find social, individual and small group, and quiet spaces at the Saskatoon and Regina campuses.

 • All study rooms have screens and are PC and Mac compatible with adaptors available at the check-out desk.

-• There are 201 individual study spaces.
+• There are many individual study spaces; there is also casual seating.

-• Students can reserve study rooms through an online booking system in two-hr blocks up to two weeks in advance.
+• Students can reserve study rooms 1410-1426 and 2410-2416 in two-hour blocks up to 2 weeks in advance.
+Rooms 2420-2435 can be reserved up to 2 days in advance.

 Summer hours - open until 6pm every day of the week.
-Social space: Ground and first floor

 Individual and small group: Floors 2 to 6 south wing have tables, chairs, couches, and armchairs.
-Floors 3 to 6 south wing have cubicles for individual study
+Floors 3 to 6 south wing have cubicles for individual study.

-Quiet: North wing of the entire library, including the Reading Room
+Quiet: North wing of the entire library.

-• There are 14 rooms for group study as well as cubicles / spaces for individual study over all seven floors.
+• There are 9 rooms for group study as well as cubicles / spaces for individual study over all seven floors.

 • The Ground Floor operates late night study for USask students (student card required) from September to April